-Where does the Mursi Tribe Stay?
+Where does the Mursi Tribe stay?

 In the lower OMO valley in Ethiopia, the indigenous Mursi tribe can be found.
-They are residing for centuries together.
-Similarly, other tribes have also spent centuries of life.
+They have been residing for centuries together.
+Similarly, other tribes have also spent centuries of life there.
 To locate the exact position to find the Mursi people of Ethiopia, the territory is bounded by the west of Sudan and the Mango river on the east.
 Additionally, OMO Wenz river on the south and the north Mt.
 Nayalibong Korea.
 The height of Nayalibong Korebta mountain is 1611 meters, also the western forefront of Mursi’s territory.
 However, the mountains are not preferred, but for easy access to food and water, the Mursi’s preference is the Great African Rift Valley.

 To the far south-east corner of Ethiopia, the Mursi tribe are found.
 The OMO River forms the northern border of Kenya.
 In the remote OMO valley, paleontologists have discovered the remains of bodies of ancient people living on earth besides those from tribes who exist even today.

 The Mursi tribe has set up a developed management system for limited crop consumption.
 As far as history goes, Sorghum is the staple diet for the Mursi people.
 The tribe feeds on livestock itself.
 Why Sorghum?
 Because it has better heat sustaining capacity.
 As well as remaining usable for a longer period.
 The Mursis prepare porridge from them after being grounded and cooked in firewood.